-But there’s an easier way for both customers and customer service representatives: Livechat.
+Getting in touch with customer service can be a stressful situation for both the customer and the employee handling the issue.
+Luckily, there’s an easier way: live chat.
 Let’s talk about why customer service chat works and how you can get started today.
 Here’s what you’ll find in this article.

 If your customer representatives have to be on the phone with every single customer who calls, chances are that they’re not being as productive as they could be.
 Live chat allows your reps to deal with multiple customers at the same time.